course overview

 Prerequisites

-This course has no prerequisites however delegates would benefit with some basic knowledge of the organisational change before attending the course.
+No prerequisites are necessary for attendance, although delegates would benefit from some experience of organisational change prior to attending the course.

 Outline